kcech/sentilo-docs-test/docs/clients/arduino_client.rst

       }]
    }

-If you want, you can include the **timestamp** varriable in UTC format inside the observation object:
+If you want, you can include the **timestamp** variable in UTC format inside the observation object:

 .. code:: c